Skip to Content

 We explored some super cool markets with our guide

 If you like eating and cycling, I have the perfect activity for you!
 This bike tour through Santiago’s markets is the best way to experience the local side of the city.
-Cycling is actually a popular way to get around the city so do like the locals do and explore on two wheels!
+Cycling is actually a popular way to get around the city, so do as the locals do and explore on two wheels!

 But I always like a little reward for my cycle adventures, so going through the top markets in Santiago makes for a fun activity.
 There are quite a few markets in town, so visiting by bicycle makes it easy to see them all.